-12. Plaintiff's Counsel also engaged in protracted motion practice and more than five years of discovery, including producing and reviewing over a million pages of documents and taking and defending depositions of 76 fact witnesses and 21 expert witnesses (including depositions relevant to other bank defendants and not specific to the SG Defendants).
-Several of these depositions lasted multiple days and many took place in foreign countries, including the deposition of SG Suisse's corporate representative and the deposition of Mr. Friedli, each of which lasted four days and took place in Switzerland.
-Plaintiffs' Counsel also responded to the SG Defendants' comprehensive motion for summary judgment, supported by a more than 2,300-page appendix.

-13. Investigation and prosecution of the Receivership Estate and Stanford Investor claims against the SG Defendants also required thousands of hours investigating and understanding the background and history of the complex web of Stanford companies, the financial transactions, interrelationships and dealings between and among the various Stanford entities, and the complex facts relating to the fraud scheme and how it was perpetrated through the various Stanford entities.
-Without a comprehensive investigation and understanding of this background, it would not have been possible to litigate claims against the SG Defendants.
-But for the diligent efforts of the Receiver, the Committee, and Plaintiffs' Counsel since the commencement of this receivership proceeding, the \$157 million SG Settlement would never have been achieved for the Receivership Estate and the Stanford Investors.
+- 12. Plaintiff's Counsel also engaged in protracted motion practice and more than five years of discovery, including producing and reviewing over a million pages of documents and taking and defending depositions of 76 fact witnesses and 21 expert witnesses (including depositions relevant to other bank defendants and not specific to TD Bank).
+Several of these depositions lasted multiple days.
+Plaintiffs' Counsel also responded to: (1) TD Bank's comprehensive motion for summary judgment, supported by a 973-page appendix; (2) multiple motions to dismiss filed or joined by TD Bank; (3) two petitions for writs of mandamus and a motion to stay trial proceedings filed by TD Bank in the Fifth Circuit.4 - 13.
+Investigation and prosecution of the Receivership Estate and Stanford Investor claims against TD Bank also required thousands of hours investigating and understanding the background and history of the complex web of Stanford companies, the financial transactions, interrelationships and dealings between and among the various Stanford entities, and the complex facts relating to the fraud scheme and how it was perpetrated through the various Stanford entities.
+Without a comprehensive investigation and understanding of this background, it would not have been possible to litigate claims against TD Bank.
+But for the diligent efforts of the Receiver, the Committee, and Plaintiffs' Counsel since the commencement of this receivership proceeding, the \$1.205 billion TD Bank Settlement would never have been achieved for the Receivership Estate